With Motorhome in Europe for a whole year - part 2

 Parking the motor home in Nice is not that easy.
 We thought we should be smart and meet well in advance of the ferry.
 This turned out not to be a good idea anyway, because it was not possible to get into the harbor area so early, the gates opened three hours before departure.
 We were there seven hours before, so there we were, outside the boom.
 It was not appropriate to reverse because of the dense traffic, so here we were just a little bit rotten.
 Fortunately, the bomber understood the problem, he obviously felt a little sorry for us and opened the boom.
 Against a small fee of 20 euro we were allowed to stand inside until we could check in on the ferry area itself.

 Ferry to Corsica

-The ferry would go at.
-23: 00 and the drive started at 20: 00.
-The check-in itself went very smoothly, but it is a bit different than we are used to in ferries in Norway.
+The ferry was to leave at 23:00, and the drive-in started at 20:00.
+The check-in itself went very well, but it is a slightly different arrangement than we are used to on ferries in Norway.
 There is a driveway where the tickets are checked.
-The guards also enter the car to make sure there are no more people than the ones on the tickets.
+The guards must also get into the car to check that there are no more people than what is on the tickets.
 From here it is on to a waiting area where the tickets are checked again.
-Some stickers are put on the car, so carry it on to the actual collision field.
-Eventually we got driven aboard the ferry and the trip over to Corsica could start.
+Some stickers are put on the car, then carry it on to the actual collision field.
+Finally we got on board the ferry, and the trip over to Corsica could start.